Raqqa Is Being Slaughtered Silently: Members

 Several members of RBSS have been executed inside Raqqa.
 In May 2014, Al-Moutaz Bellah Ibrahim was kidnapped by ISIL and murdered.
-In July 2015, ISIL released a video showing two men being strung up on trees and shot.
+In July 2015, ISIL released a video showing two men identified as Bashir Abduladhim al-Saado and Faisal Hussain al-Habib being strung up on trees and shot.
 Though ISIL claimed the two murdered men had worked with RBSS, one of the founders of RBSS denied they were members.
 Another friend of the group was similarly executed.
 On August 15, 2015, Mohamed al-Mousa, the father of one of the group's founders, was killed in ISIL custody, along with two other captives.
 On October 30, 2015, RBSS activist Ibrahim Abdul Qadir (age 20) and his friend Fares Hamadi were found stabbed and beheaded in Urfa, Turkey.
 It was the first acknowledged assassination outside of ISIL controlled territory.

 Abdalaziz Al-Hamza acts as a spokesperson.
 At least five members of the group live outside Syria.

 Hamoud Al-Mousa is the co-founder and spokesperson.

 On December 16, 2015, masked men murdered RBSS member Ahmad Mohammed al-Mousa in the then rebel held city of Idlib, Syria.

 Naji al Jerf, the group's film director and editor-in-chief of the independent monthly Hentah, was killed in Gaziantep, Turkey with a silenced pistol in broad daylight outside a media building in late December 2015.
 ISIL claimed responsibility on Twitter.

 In an interview with Sarah Montague on BBC HARDtalk, aired June 22, 2016, RBSS spokesman Hussam Eesa said, via interpreter, "When we chose to work together against Daesh, documenting its abuses, we understood there would be casualties.
 However, it's been worse than we expected.
 It is an inevitable price to be paid.
 So far we have lost 14 people – four group members and 10 friends and family members.
 Currently we have 18 inside Raqqa and 10 outside Raqqa."